honeybijan/bijan-personal-website/content/project/covariateshift/index.md

 distorted training data.
 Even in the absence of sampling biases, populations, environments, and interventions give rise to distribution shifts in their own right.

-The issue is fundimentally related to causality: causal relationships are more likely to hold up in new environments than correlational ones.
+This issue is fundimentally related to causality: causal relationships are more likely to hold up in new environments than correlational ones.
 In the past, I have worked on new methods for reweighting data for domain adaptation.
-Currently, I am interested in developing frameworks to understand distribution shift from a causal perspective, especially in the presence of unobserved variables.
+Currently, I am interested in developing frameworks to understand distribution shift from a causal perspective, especially in the presence of unobserved concepts (which can span both causes and effects).